dotnet/EntityFramework.Docs/entity-framework/core/modeling/query-types.md

 In addition to entity types, an EF Core model can contain _query types_, which can be used to carry out database queries against data that isn't mapped to entity types.

+## Compare query types to entity types

-Query types have many similarities with entity types:
+Query types are like entity types in that they:

-- They can also be added to the model either in `OnModelCreating`, or via a "set" property on a derived _DbContext_.
+- Can be added to the model either in `OnModelCreating` or via a "set" property on a derived _DbContext_.
-- They support many of the same mapping capabilities, like inheritance mapping, navigation properties (see limitations below) and, on relational stores, the ability to configure the target database objects and columns via fluent API methods or data annotations.
+- Support many of the same mapping capabilities, like inheritance mapping and navigation properties.
+On relational stores, they can configure the target database objects and columns via fluent API methods or data annotations.

-However they are different from entity types in that they:
+However, they are different from entity types in that they:

 - Do not require a key to be defined.
 - Are never tracked for changes on the _DbContext_ and therefore are never inserted, updated or deleted on the database.